 The ICVP uses a group of miniature wireless implantable stimulator modules that can communicate image information captured by a video camera directly to the human brain.
 Each module, called a wireless floating microelectrode array (WFMA) receives its power and digital commands over a wireless link so that no wires or connectors cross the scalp.
 By sending commands to the WFMAs, camera images are communicated directly to brain, creating a crude visual perception of the image.
 While the perceptions will not be like normal vision, they may be of benefit to the user for performing visually guided tasks.

-This research project is a joint effort of Illinois Institute of Technology (IIT), University of Chicago, University of Texas, Dallas, Sigenics, Microprobes, Johns Hopkins University, and The Chicago Lighthouse.
+This research project is a joint effort of Illinois Institute of Technology (IIT), Rush University Medical Center, University of Texas, Dallas, Sigenics, Microprobes, Johns Hopkins University, and The Chicago Lighthouse.

 ICVP FAQ Page